 Young Entrepreneurs Program

 Got a great business idea?
 Or, want to hone your business savvy?
 Since 2017, the NCC has offered the Young Entrepreneurs Program.
-This program gives children and youth between the ages of 5 and 17 an opportunity to gain business experience by operating a kiosk on NCC parkways during the popular NOKIA Sunday Bikedays.
+This program gives children and youth between the ages of 5 and 17 an opportunity to gain business experience by operating a kiosk on NCC parkways during the popular NCC Weekend Bikedays.
 Participants first take part in a fun training workshop by JA Ottawa, and then receive a free permit to run a kiosk, selling refreshments or treats, for example, at key areas along the parkways.
 Participants also donate a portion of their proceeds to local charities like the Ottawa Humane Society and CHEO.

 Want to get involved?
 See our Call for Young Entrepreneurs, in May.

 Volunteer at a UNESCO World Heritage Site — and the world’s largest skating rink!
 Each winter, the historic Rideau Canal becomes a 7.8-kilometre skating rink, with an area equal to 90 Olympic hockey rinks.
 Winding its way through the heart of the National Capital, from downtown to Dows Lake, the Rideau Canal Skateway is one of the official sites for Winterlude, the Capital’s winter celebration, each February.
 A national icon and source of pride for Canadians, the Skateway hosts national and international events, and provides the ideal venue for showcasing Canadian winter traditions.
 About 29 percent of Skateway users are aged 16 to 34, and the NCC is always looking for youth volunteers to act as skate patrollers and Skateway information officers.
 Skate patrollers administer first aid and offer safety tips to skaters, and information officers let skaters know about services and activities on the Skateway.